Skip to content

 All other columns are pass through if they are unique, otherwise set to `None`.

-Also adds n_replicates and n_cluster columns.
+Also adds n_replicates, n_charges, and n_clusters columns.

 """